 The Beauty in Motion showcase transforms Zardin from a nameless understudy to Dragalia’s first 5★ Light Blade user.
 His weapon class enables robust neutral damage while his kit accords him the fastest Energy stacking in the game.
 Tragically, B!Zardin comes late to the party, facing fierce competition for a home in Shadow IO.
 Though powerful in his own right, B!Zardin struggles to make a name for himself among a well-established Light roster.

-Despite being a free 4* Event character, Botan pulls her weight on a team and has several avenues for dealing damage.
+Despite being a free 4★ Event Adventurer, Botan pulls her weight and has several avenues for dealing damage.
 Her Defense label is a bit of a misnomer; Perennial Grace supports the team as a Strength buff, while Bleed ticks for significant damage over time.
-Thanks to scarcity in the Shadow Lance category-- previously represented only by Zace-- there’s a high chance she’ll find a niche.
+Thanks to scarcity in the Shadow Lance category (previously represented only by Zace), Botan finds herself as a solid Lance Adventurer pick for any Shadow party.

 Elisanne is a 4★ Water adventurer obtainable early on in the Story Campaign.
 Though she is largely overlooked in favor of Xainfried, the Anointed Lance is coveted more for her supportive role.
 Fast SP gains, Buff Time, and long lance reach grant Elisanne the versatility to perform well on most any Water team.